KJEKcode/readme-generator/genREADME.md

-Created by KJEKcode with contributions from Me, Myself, I
+Created by KJEKcode with contributions from None
 # Readme Generator
 ## Description:
 Javascript file generates a preformatted readme file